hauselin/ollama-r/README.md

 2. Open/launch the Ollama app to start the local server.

-3. Install the **stable** version of `ollamar` like so:
+3. Install either the stable or latest/development version of `ollamar`.

+Stable version:

 ``` r
 install.packages("ollamar")
 ```

-Alternatively, for the **latest/development** version with more/latest features, you can install it from GitHub using the `install_github` function from the `remotes` library.
+For the latest/development version with more features/bug fixes, you can install it from GitHub using the `install_github` function from the `remotes` library.
 If it doesn’t work or you don’t have `remotes` library, please run `install.packages("remotes")` in R or RStudio before running the code below.

 ``` r
 remotes::install_github("hauselin/ollamar")